AMorgaut/wakanda-eventsource/README.md

 * this implementation should support **CORS** to allow potential event subscriptions for external web applications
 * this implementation should differentiate authenticated connections from anonymous ones, The `push()`and `pushEvent()` methods could be able to send server events to only the current **user**, **group**, or even **session** (or even a specific other one if enough permissions).
 * It should be possible to create multiple event sources with different patterns or sub-patterns which could be used as specific **channels**
-* This implementation does not use **last event ID string** for now
+* This implementation use **last event ID string** for reconnections but needs more tests
-* add a `pause(delay)` method inviting clients to reconnect later (we may allow to pause all connections not belonging to important groups)
+* an experimental `pause(delay)` method invite clients to reconnect later (we may allow to pause all connections not belonging to important groups)
 * A parallel client-side lib could help binding such server-sent events to wakanda datasources for live update features

 ##References##